 Tips for Making Homemade Pudding

-To make this lemon pudding, you have to really pay attention.
-You will have to stir constantly so don’t walk away!
+Lemon pudding recipes can seem simple, but you really have to pay attention.
+You will have to stir constantly, so don’t walk away!
 Prepare all of your ingredients ahead of time.
 That means separate your eggs, juice and zest your lemons, and pour and measure ingredients.

 Once you turn on the heat, do not leave it unattended!
 A few things you might need before you get started making lemon pudding from scratch: